Preston North End F.C.: History

 Preston North End was founded in 1863, originally as a cricket club, and played their first matches at the Marsh near the River Ribble in the Preston suburb of Ashton.
 Later that year, they switched to Moor Park in the north of the town, calling themselves "North End" in recognition of the new location.
 On 21 January 1875, the club leased a field opposite Moor Park on the site of the current Deepdale stadium, which has been its home ever since.

 The club formed a rugby union team in 1877 as a winter fitness activity but this was not a success and, a year later, they played their first game under the rules of association football.
 In May 1880, a proposal to fully adopt the association code was unanimously accepted and Preston North End Football Club was officially founded.

 Preston became one of the first professional clubs by hiring players from Scotland.
 The players who came from Scotland to play in England in those days were known as the Scotch Professors.
 In 1887, they beat Hyde 26–0 in the first round of the FA Cup, still a record winning margin in English first-class football.
 Scottish forward Jimmy Ross scored eight goals in the match before going on to score 19 goals in the competition that season, also still a record.

 In 1888–89, Preston became the first league champions and the first winners of "The Double", becoming the only team to date to go throughout an entire season unbeaten in both the league and FA Cup – winning the FA Cup without conceding a goal.
 The team did so with a majority of their team being made up of Scottish players (the Scotch Professors).
 In a contribution to Paul Agnew's 1989 biography of Tom Finney, the player himself wrote: "The club has long been known as Proud Preston, and the Old Invincibles of the previous century set some incredible standards".
 The author wrote elsewhere: "...and that team became immortalised as the 'Old Invincibles'".
 Other sources call the team "The Invincibles" and both versions of the nickname have been used.
 In his autobiography, Finney wrote: "The championship stayed with North End — by now tagged the Old Invincibles — the following year, but runners-up spot had to suffice for the next three seasons".
 As Finney said, Preston were league champions again in 1889–90, but have not won the title since.
-In total, they have been league runners-up six times, including the three consecutive seasons from 1890 to 1891 to 1892–93, and twice in the 1950s when Finney was playing.
+In total, they have been league runners-up six times, including the three consecutive seasons from 1890-91 to 1892–93, and twice in the 1950s when Finney was playing.
 The club's last major trophy win was in the 1938 FA Cup Final when they defeated Huddersfield Town 1–0 and the team included Bill Shankly, Andy Beattie and goalscorer George Mutch.